 I learned some big lessons that changed my life altogether, and I also learned many small tips along the way that helped out as well.
 Here are just 27 of them.
 I’m sure I’ve got more, but these are the ones that stuck out to me.

 To be clear – and you can probably tell this from the size of your scroll bar – this post is ginormous.
-I originally had 50 tips written out, but decided to expand on just 27 of them in order to avoid creating a book out of a blog post.
-Still, this thing is huge.
 It isn’t the be-all-end-all guide to college, but there is a lot here.
 You may want to simply browse it and come back a few times to read more.

 1. Don’t do all your reading assignments.

 You probably already know this one, or you at least practice it unknowingly.
 It’s a well-known fact that reading textbooks is about the most effective way to check yourself into a short coma, and textbook authors’ academically bloated writing styles are almost never engaging.
 In short, textbook reading is a pretty big waste of time.
 That’s why I’m including this controversial tip: don’t do all your assigned reading.

 Now, this is a tip you’ll need to judge on a case-by-case basis; there’s always that one sadistic professor in your school who will demand you do all the reading, and go through the book picking out the most obscure, unimportant facts out of the reading when writing his test.
 However, these assholes – I mean, thorough educators – are few and far in between.
 For the most part, you’ll have professors who present most of the important material from the text during class, and include most of what’s on the test in their powerpoint slides.